 Some learning and developmental disabilities are known or suspected to have environmental factors as contributors.
-In general, exposures in an embryo, fetus, infant, and child are more likely to cause harm to the developing brain and nervous system than they are later in life.
-Toxicants associated with these disabilities include:
+In general, exposures in an embryo, fetus, infant, and child are more likely to cause harm to the developing brain and nervous system than exposure later in life.
+Toxic chemicals associated with these disabilities include:

 • Carbon disulfide

 • Carbon monoxide

 • Tobacco smoke

 Reproductive health refers to all diseases and conditions affecting the male and female reproductive systems.
 Disorders include birth defects, developmental disorders, low birth weight, preterm birth, reduced fertility, and impotence.

 Environmental exposure to toxic pollutants is one of the greatest threats to reproductive health.
 For example, excessive exposure to lead has been linked to reduced fertility in men and women.
 Exposure to mercury can lead to birth defects and neurological disorders.
 Endocrine disruptors, chemicals that may interfere with human hormones, can affect fertility, pregnancy, and other aspects of reproduction.